yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 npm install @yuno-payments/sdk-web
 ```

-After completing the SDK integration, you can proceed with the following steps to implement the lite checkout functionality.
+After completing the SDK integration, proceed with the following steps to implement the lite checkout functionality.

 > 📘 TypeScript Library
 >